Kagee/HumbleBundleKeyDownloader/README.md

 # HumbleBundleKeyDownloader
 Horribly written Chrome extension that allows you to get a file with tab-separated values about all your Humble Bundle keys (Steam, Origin, etc).
 This includes redeem-status.

+Usage:
+* Login on www.humblebundle.com
+* Press the "H" that should appear in the top-right corner of the browser (where extention buttons normally appear)

 * Please look at the browser adress bar for progress updates.
   * Open the developer console for debug messages